 Avoiding Damage To Hydraulic Motors From Temperature Shock

-This is known as temperature shock, and one of the most common issues is the expansion of individual components within the system at different rates, which can result in high levels of interference between parts that normally have fine clearance space.
+This is known as temperature shock.
+It is one of the most common issues with hydraulic motors.
+Temperature shock is the expansion of individual components within the system at different rates, which can result in high levels of interference between parts that normally have fine clearance space.

 What Causes Temperature Shock?

 This hydraulic issue occurs when separate parts of a hydraulic circuit are operated for long enough to allow the system’s hydraulic fluid to reach peak operating temperature.
-If a previously idle part of the system is then activated, this hot liquid will then be delivered to cold components, causing them to expand from the heat.
+If a previously idle part of the system is then activated within the hydraulic motor, this hot liquid will then be delivered to cold components, causing them to expand from the heat.

 How Can Temperature Shock Be Prevented?